Caramelized Onion Tart recipe. Caramelized onions-butter-white wine-melty Gruyere cheese-flaky crust! Bookmark this for your holiday menu!

 Do you have a Guilty Pleasure List?
 Like brownies for breakfast or staying in your ‘night night’ clothes all day?
 That’s one of Lincoln and my favorites!
 Recently, we had a competition on who could stay in their ‘night night’ clothes the longest.
 Lincoln won.
 I had to run an errand. (dang!)
-Although, he’s also had a contest with classmates on who could go the longest not washing their socks.
+However, he’s also had a contest with classmates on who could go the longest not washing their socks.

 I wasn’t involved in that!

-The winner lastest 2 weeks.
+The winner lasts 2 weeks.

 I’m sure a Mom intervened.

 Sometimes, my guilty pleasure is cooking something very easy!
 It’s nice to have a very simple recipe.
 One that doesn’t require much time or thought!
 That’s why I like this Blue Cheese Caramelized Onion Tart.

 The bonus?
 Every time I make it for guests, they rave about it!
 That makes me feel good.